PanMous/PanMous/README.md

 🎓 I have a Bachelor of Science in Digital Systems and Software from the University of Piraeus, work experience as a web developer and multiple C# projects under my belt made in Unity.

-👨‍💻 I’m a hard-working, disciplined and extremely passionate game developer and junior software developer.
+👨‍💻 I’m hard-working, disciplined and extremely passionate.

 📖 I’m also learning C++.